 Consistent record keeping by all teachers allows the effective monitoring of student progress.
-Teacher records can inform reporting, both formal and informal, to students, parents, Heads of Department and the Assistant Principal (Academic).
-All recording should be kept in trackers on Bromcom, in the teacher's planner and include the results of the assessments detailed in this policy.
+Teacher records can inform reporting, both formal and informal, to students, parents, Heads of Department and the Assistant Principal (academic).
+Recording should be kept in trackers on Bromcom, in the teacher's planner and include the results of the assessments detailed in this policy.